What has STAR ever done for us?

 Published ‘Reading Til I Die’ book.

-Organised a re-match of RFC’s first game in 1872 at King’s Meadow.
+Organised in 2003 a re-match of RFC’s first game in 1872 at King’s Meadow and in 2022 a rematch of the club’s first ever win at Reading School.

 Participated in Reading Museum exhibitions, talks and loans boxes.